 Grace Banham writes:

-I really hope my story catches your eye and brings some awareness of how important testing for Group B Strep is, how deadly it is and how the NHS NEED to start routinely testing.
+I really hope my story catches your eye and brings some awareness of how important testing for group B Strep is, how deadly it can be in newborns and how the NHS NEED to start routinely testing.

-October 2017, nearly 9 months ago our first born Violet Esme was stillborn she was the most incredible, beautiful little girl I have ever set eyes on, she was beautiful and she stole her hearts from the day she was born.
-No one prepared us for this kind of news, experience and heart ache we were about to receive, I didn’t even realise this could or would happen at such a late stage in pregnancy especially during labour, I know stillbirths do happen but I never realised how common it is especially in late pregnancies.
+October 2017, nearly 9 months ago our firstborn Violet Esme was stillborn she was the most incredible, beautiful little girl I have ever set eyes on, she was beautiful and she stole our hearts from the day she was born.
+No one prepared us for this kind of news, experience and heartache we were about to receive.
+I didn’t even realise this could or would happen at such a late stage in pregnancy especially during labour.
+I know stillbirths do happen but I never realised how common it is especially in late pregnancies.

-The day of labour finally arrived we were so excited, nervous and apprehensive we hadn’t done any of this before!
-For us our labour didn’t go how we had planned it went totally the opposite a day that we will never ever forget.
+The day of labour finally arrived.
+We were so excited, nervous and apprehensive – we hadn’t done any of this before!
+For us our labour didn’t go how we had planned.
+It went totally the opposite on a day that we will never ever forget.
 I’ll never forget the moment she picked up the Doppler and placed it on my bump ‘has she moved position’ to check our baby’s heartbeat she placed the Doppler on again, she couldn’t find it, it had gone.

 I researched who could help this is where I came across Group B Strep Support, I couldn’t believe it was the only charity to raise awareness, provide support and information on this deadly infection.
 Not only that I also couldn’t believe the NHS don’t routinely test for it.
-I researched what the bacteria was, how you get it, if it is contagious and how to prevent it.
+I researched what the bacteria was, how you get it, if it is contagious and how to help prevent newborns from contracting GBS infections.
 Other countries test for GBS in late pregnancy but why not the UK?
 This is now something I am determined to help change!

-I hope my story continues to reach pregnant women who are not aware of what Group B Strep is or how deadly it can be and if you are please please ask your midwife or buy the test which can be bought independently.
+I hope my story continues to reach pregnant women who are not aware of what group B Strep is or how deadly it can be if passed on to your newborn and if you are please please ask your midwife or buy the test which can be bought independently.